Gluten Free Pumpkin Muffins

 - They’re effective – They release baked goods easily and cleanly.
 No need to alter cooking times either.

-- They’re multipurpose – I often times put my kids’ snacks in them for school lunches.
+- They’re multipurpose – I often put my kids’ snacks in them for school lunches.
 I also use them at mealtimes for things like berries to keep foods separated on the plate.

-- They’re easy to wash – While they are dishwasher safe, I prefer to give them a quick scrub in warm soapy water.
+- They’re easy to wash -While they are dishwasher safe, I prefer to give them a quick scrub in warm soapy water.
 The crumbs come right off!

 Bake the Muffins